5G Network Testing and Performance

 Another advanced technology that is essential to the success of 5G testing and deployment is beamforming.
 This is a method whereby an algorithm is used to focus wireless signals into a directed beam.
 This approach provides a way to avoid obstacles that can interfere with high-frequency transmissions and can also strategically focus transmissions directly to the end user.

 The use of massive MIMO will further enable this personalization through the propagation of dynamic arrays including 256 or more individual antennas.
-Validating these active antenna configurations along with channel performance requires an innovative 5G cell site test solution.
-The CellAdvisor 5G verifies and monitors channel stability, modulation quality and cell ID from controlled field trials through large-scale 5G deployments.
+Validating these active antenna configurations along with channel performance requires innovative 5G test solutions for cell sites.
+The OneAdvisor 800 verifies and monitors channel stability, modulation quality and cell ID from controlled field trials through large-scale 5G deployments.

 The concept of network slicing refers to intelligently utilizing portions of the spectrum based on the specific needs of the individual device or application.
 For example, a self-driving car may require extremely low latency for safe operation, whereas IoT applications may encompass a large number of devices with very low throughput demands.
 The mobile network will adeptly configure resources to optimize traffic flow and resource utilization.